 - Import a prepared CSV file.

 - Navigate to Users > Import Users.
-Then click the CSV Import button.
-Once you click this button, you can import a CSV file containing your users' email addresses along with any additional information you'd like to include about your users.
+Then, select the CSV Import button.
+Once you select this button, you can import a CSV file containing your users' email addresses along with any additional information you'd like to include about your users.

 - Be sure to follow the formatting steps in our Import Users with a CSV File article when adding user fields and details to your CSV file.